-Paper on Human Resource Management in the Public Service. uThukela district municipality has developed and adopted the following HR policies.
+Relations Act No.66 of 1995, the Skills Development Act No97 of 1998, the Municipal Finance Management Act No.56 of 2003, White Paper on Affirmative Action in the Public Service and the White Paper on Human Resource Management in the Public Service. uThukela district municipality has developed and adopted the following HR policies.

 - ⇒ Employment policy;

 - ⇒ Employment Equity policy;

 - ⇒ Recruitment, Skills Retention and Selection policy;

 - ⇒ Permanent employment policy;

 - ⇒ Temporal employment policy;

 - ⇒ HIV/AIDS policy;

 - ⇒ Sexual Harassment policy;

-- □ In service Training policy;
+- ⇒ In service Training policy;

-- □ Training and Development policy;
+- ⇒ Training and Development policy;

 - ⇒ S&T policy

+- ⇒ Promotion policy